maximumstock/dns-thingy/README.md

 This workspace project consists of the following subcrates in `crates`:

-- `dns` - a library crate implementing DNS protocol specifics and a parser to consume DNS responses
+- `dns` - a library crate for constructing and consuming DNS packets (currently only supports DNS over UDP)
 - `dns-client` - a minimal DNS client that wraps `dns` to test resolving `A` and `CNAME` records for a given domain name and optionally given upstream DNS server (default `1.1.1.1`)
 - `dns-block` - a single-threaded DNS server that selectively proxies queries to `1.1.1.1` or blocks blacklisted domains based on a list